 Contact Justin – (Justin@BlackHogBrewing.com)

 Marissa first fell in love with craft beer while grabbing a few pints with classmates at Delaneys in New Haven before field geology trips, and pouring at Brass City Brew Fest in Waterbury.
 Marissa previously worked as a park ranger for the U.S. Army Corps of Engineers, geochemical research assistant for SCSU and Yale, and most recently, a seismic monitoring consultant for blasting companies around the state of CT and NY.
 She is thrilled to be part of the Black Hog squad as of March 2015 as their Tasting Room Manager.
 Marissa enjoys trying the latest and greatest bars and restaurants, learning something new, exploring the outdoors in her kayak, and checking off items on her bucket list.
-You can find her during the week updating the website, shipping out merch from the online store, packaging bottles and cans, filling growlers, hosting private events, and setting up the tasting room for the busy weekends!
+You can find her during the week updating the website, shipping out merch from the online store, hosting private events, and setting up the tasting room for the busy weekends!
 Stop by, say hi, and talk beers!

 Contact Marissa – (Marissa@BlackHogBrewing.com)